Vanvansama/DailyBlog/blog.md

 **3. Other Comments / Suggestion**

 - We should only focus on the implementation functions covered in each test case, not the requirements we imagine.

+---

+# [ITA] Daily Report on 2019/07/161.

+**1. Key learning, skills and experience acquired**

+- Today we learn to use RESTful style for api design.

+- And create a Spring Boot unit-test use JUnit and Mockito.
+- Learn by self and code test by ourself.

+**2. Problem / Confusing /      Difficulties**

+​	I can't figure out how to compare two list in ResultActions.

+**3. Other Comments /      Suggestion/Feeling**

+​	Tonight I don't have enough time to find the answer of my question.
+I am not feeling well if something is not solved.